espocrm/documentation/docs/administration/workflows.md

 * an element type (a button or a dropdown item);
 * a label text;
-* teams allowed to run the workflow;
+* teams allowed to run the Workflow;
 * dynamic-logic conditions that make a button/menu-item available;
-* access to the record required to be able to run the workflow (read, edit, admin).
+* access to the record required to be able to run the Workflow (read, edit, admin).

 Limitations:

-* portal users are not allowed to run manual workflows.
+* Portal Users are not allowed to run *Manual* Workflows.

 ### Scheduled

 Triggered according to the defined scheduling.
-You can setup it to run every day, every week, etc. Actions will be applied for records returned by a specified list report.
-Hence you need also to create a list report.
+You can setup it to run every day, every week, etc. Actions will be applied for records returned by a specified *List* Report.
+Hence you need also to create a *List* Report.

 Scheduling is specified in a crontab notation.